anujmahajan28/tp/README.md

 Thank you for reaching out.
 I will be unavailable today due to a full-day scheduled training and may not be able to respond promptly.
 For any urgent matters, please contact RANE Nikhil.
 Hi team, I’m currently attending an in-person meeting and will be unavailable until 12:00 PM.
 I’ll get back to you upon my return.
 Thank you for your understanding.

+✅ Summary:

+Verify visibility of the “For Decision” toggle on the Legal Entities page immediately after creating a new request, without adding any legal entity.

+⸻

+🎯 Objective:

+To ensure the “For Decision” toggle is available on the Legal Entities page even when no legal entities are added.

+⸻

+🔁 Steps to Reproduce:
+	1. Given I created a new Request
+	2. When I navigate to the Legal Entities section
+	3. Then I check the presence of the “For Decision” toggle

+⸻

+✅ Expected Result:

+The “For Decision” toggle should not be visible until at least one legal entity is added.

+⸻

+❌ Actual Result:

+The “For Decision” toggle is visible even when no legal entity has been added.